akashmaurya517/SENTIMENT_ANALYSIS_ON_IMDB_DATASET/README.md

 the result will be the array of two elements
 ### first element of the array will be showing the pobability of being the sentence or review negative
 ### the second element of array is the probability of being the sentence or review positive

+file ipynb file is the python noteboomk developement file for this project